cowboysdude/MMM-NOAA/README.md

         config: {

 		apiKey: "YOUR API KEY",    // https://www.wunderground.com/weather/api  select the middle plan...
-		airKey: "YOUR API KEY",    // IF you want Air Quality Index
+		airKey: "YOUR API KEY"    // IF you want Air Quality Index }
-		pws1: "KNYELMIR13",	   // go here to find your pws: https://www.wunderground.com/wundermap
-		pws2: "IBIBIONE8",
-		pws3: "IHERAKLI5",
-		loco1: "New York/Us",	   // fill in the name of the location or whatever u want to be displayed
-		loco2: "Bibione/It",
-		loco3: "Kos/Gr",
-	}
     },